pablofradua/csv-preview-app/README.md

 ### User Action 4: Upload a new file

 * If the user uploads a new file all configured settings in the left panel are kept.
-* After the upload was successful and the contents of the file are readable the table is refreshed, i.e. the contents of the new file are displayed.
+* After the upload was successful, and the contents of the file are readable the table is refreshed, i.e. the contents of the new file are displayed.
-* If the upload fails or the contents of the file are not readable an error message should be displayed in a small dialog.
+* If the upload fails, or the contents of the file are not readable an error message should be displayed in a small dialog.
 Also, the old state of the application is kept so that the user can still browse the data of the previous file.